keyvank/tsp/src/1-compute.md

 This approach allows your CPU to both read from and write to the external world, completing the basic model of a working computer.

+### When you hate wires

+A computer screen/monitor is effectively a grid of pixels, which their color is determined by a computer through a hardware interface.
+Your screen may have millions of pixels, but if you look at the port by which your screen is connected to your computer, you may only see a few wires.
+This means something important: the pixel data are fed to your monitor "serially".
+Whenever a new frame to be shown on your screen is ready, your computer will start transferring each pixel through that port to your monitor, which is effectively a whole computer on its own that can understand the raw pixel data transferred to it and set the color of each pixel under its control according to it.

+Now, look closer, logically speaking each pixel on your screen should have been somehow be connected to the screen's main board in order to be controlled, but you won't see that many wires connected to your pixel-array either.
+So what's happening here?
+How is the value of each individual pixel set, if there isn't an independent wires for each pixel?
+The answer lies in a simple trick we use in everyday life too: e.g when you try to distribute question sheets in a classroom during a test.
+You don't need to go to every student and give him his sheet one-by-one, it's inefficient.
+You'll just give the student in the front a group of sheets and they will just pick one and pass the rest to the student behind them.
+Each pixel is in practice also a register that stores the RGB components of the pixels, and the pixels are all conneced to each other.
+When you feed the very first pixel a value, it will store that value in itself, and spit out the old value to the next pixel.
+These values will all get shifted in a domino-like effect.
+Now, if you have 2000-pixels and feed the very first pixel 2000 values in each clock cycle (Yes, your processor is not the only component that has a clock signal), you can effectively set all of these pixels your desired values, and you won't need 2000 wires, since your only endpoint to input the pixel values will be the first pixel.
+The values for last pixel is fed first and the value for the first pixel is fed last!
+The registers that are chained together with such a structure are called shift registers, and this is in fact a very useful design pattern seen in a lot of hardware.

 ## Poking your processor

 I know, I know.
 Although our basic computer model can compute correctly and handle input and output, it still leaves many questions unanswered.
 Perhaps the most important question right now is this: imagine my computer is busy running a computationally heavy algorithm.
 It doesn’t have an `INP` instruction anywhere in its code, but it still wants to detect if the user pressed a key on the keyboard and respond accordingly.